arniecommits/ZPC_Sentinel/README.md

 Basic steps:

 1. Create a python Linux app
-2. Upload code
+2. Upload the code by creating a workspace in your local machine and leveraging VScode integrations
+3. Assign a managed identity to the function ensure the service principal has read access to azure blobs and write access to log analytics workspace and sentinel
-3. Configure a Log Analytics Workspace and obtain workspace id, rg info etc optional map this into Microsoft Sentinel for Incident Management
+4. Configure a Log Analytics Workspace and obtain workspace id, rg info etc optional map this into Microsoft Sentinel for Incident Management
-4. Configure environment variables as shown in the screenshot, Blob Trigger requires connection variable to the AZ Storage account, rest of the variables are self explanatory
+5. Configure environment variables as shown in the screenshot, Blob Trigger requires connection variable to the AZ Storage account, rest of the variables are self explanatory

 ## Sentinel SOAR Integration